 My 6th graders have arrived at the Houghton Mifflin comprehension skill “Making Inferences.”
 Like all HM comprehension skills, “Making Inferences” appears yearly beginning in kindergarten, so I know they have had practice with the skill and many have mastered it.
-To determine these levels, use a quick pre-assessment.

 Think Like A Disciplinarian

 To differentiate this skill, I turned to “Thinking Like a Disciplinarian” – a part of the Depth and Complexity framework.
 Using this tool, students will learn to think from the perspective of an expert, making well-informed inferences as an expert would.

 Students will no doubt need a quick reminder about what it means to “infer.”
 I build on their prior knowledge of implicit vs explicit details.
 I explained that an inference is like an implicit detail.
 It is created using explicit details combined with background knowledge.
 A doctor is able to take symptoms (explicit details), use his expertise, and come up with a diagnosis (an implicit detail).
 This process is called inferencing.
 A detective uncovers evidence (explicit details), uses his expertise, and creates a theory (implicit detail) about how a crime was committed.